The Honourable Schoolboy: Plot

 Smiley instructs Westerby to become more proactive in his investigations, referred to as "shaking the tree," to force Drake into moving forward more quickly with his plans to extract Nelson.
 Frost, the banker from whom Westerby had acquired Ko's identity, is brutally murdered; Westerby and his Hong Kong colleague Luke are shown the mutilated body.
-Westerby travels on his own in and out of war-torn Cambodia, Vietnam and Thailand searching for Ricardo, who he eventually finds.
+Westerby travels on his own through war-torn Cambodia, Vietnam and Thailand searching for Ricardo, who he eventually finds.
 Ricardo says he had been told Westerby was dead; Westerby ignores this and convinces Ricardo that he knows enough about Drake's attempts to bring opium into China to, under his sports writer's cover, blackmail Drake with Ricardo's help.
 Ricardo agrees but then tries to kill him with a car bomb as Westerby leaves his compound.
 On his return to Hong Kong, Westerby finds Luke murdered in his apartment; Drake's right-hand man, Tiu, has confused the two Westerners and murdered the wrong journalist.
 Westerby becomes increasingly stressed, guilty over Luke's death, and begins to obsess romantically over Lizzie.

 Collins is instructed to blackmail Lizzie into bugging and informing on Drake.
 The Circus now has enough information to predict Drake's plan, which replicates his own escape from China decades earlier via sea.
 Westerby ignores orders to return to London and contacts Lizzie to profess his love.
 Smiley, along with Guillam and Circus and CIA operatives, arrives in Hong Kong to oversee the final stages of the operation.
 Smiley and Guillam catch Westerby at Lizzie's apartment, where Smiley has come to question Lizzie personally about Drake's plans.
-Smiley sends Guillam and body-man Fawn with Westerby to force him to board a plane out of Hong Kong, but Westerby assaults them viciously and escapes.
+Smiley sends Guillam and body-man Fawn with Westerby to force him to board a plane out of Hong Kong, but Westerby assaults them and escapes.
 He then abducts Lizzie and, through questioning her, realizes Drake's plan.
-He and Lizzie travel to the island where Drake will meet with Nelson, and Westerby sends Lizzie back, arranging a time and place to meet with her that evening to escape the country.
-Alone and watchful, Westerby reaches the rendezvous point where Drake intends to meet his brother.
-Westerby almost kills Tiu, and warns Drake of Smiley's plans in an effort to make a deal which would protect Lizzie from reprisal.
-But Nelson is already approaching, and Drake cares about nothing but being reunited with his brother.
-At their appointed meeting place on the beach, CIA forces seize Nelson and Westerby is killed.
+He and Lizzie travel to Po Toi island where Drake will meet with Nelson, and Westerby sends Lizzie back, arranging a time and place to meet with her that evening to escape the country.
+At the inlet where Drake intends to rendezvous with his brother, Westerby ambushes and warns Drake of Smiley's plans in an effort to make a deal which would protect Lizzie from reprisal.
+Just as the brothers reunite on the beach, CIA forces seize and abduct Nelson in a helicopter operation and Westerby is killed.